-The City may require the installation of stormwater runoff control measures for projects without any stormwater measures present.
+The City may require the installation of stormwater runoff control measures for projects without any stormwater measures present when the benchmarks contained in the subsections a. through d. below are applicable.
 The City reserves the right to require additional stormwater runoff control measures for projects which are compliant with Sec.
+9.2.2.A or Sec.
 9.2.2.E.1. above, if stormwater runoff from the site could cause adverse effects on other properties including, without limitation, public streets, greenways and utility easements.

 - a.
 As part of an application for rezoning, subdivision or site plan for sites at or upstream of documented structural flooding cases, the applicant shall submit a stormwater impact analysis to the Public Works Director. - This requirement does not extend to sites initially zoned and added to the territorial coverage of as a result of annexation, extraterritorial jurisdictional expansion or otherwise or application of any overlay district. - c.
-The stormwater impact analysis shall look at the flood level differences between pre-development and post-development conditions for the 25-, 50- and 100-year storm events.
+The stormwater impact analysis shall look at the flood level differences between pre-development and post-development conditions for the

+- 25-, 50- and 100-year storm events.
 If the analysis shows an increase greater than 0.04 feet between pre-development and post-development flood levels at the site of structural flooding then mitigation to pre-development flood conditions will be required to prevent further damage to the affected property. - d.
 In the case where the area of the subject property is less than 5% of the drainage area, measured to the location of the documented structural flooding, then this analysis shall not be required. - e.
 In the event flood levels are increased, then the affected property owners will be notified in writing of any increase by the applicant.